Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Glen Innes has 431 active public transport stops offering a mix of train and bus services.
-These are served by 27 routes that collectively facilitate 261 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents typically located 276 meters from the nearest stop.
+These are serviced by 27 routes providing 261 weekly passenger trips in total.
+Residents have good transport accessibility, with an average distance of 276 meters to the nearest stop.

-Service frequency averages 37 trips per day across all routes, equating to approximately 0 weekly trips per individual stop.
+Service frequency averages 37 trips per day across all routes, resulting in approximately 0 weekly trips per individual stop.

 Frequently Asked Questions - Transport